lutxoitalico/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 - Who signed it (Plan ₿ Network)
 - When it was signed
-- Whether the signature is valid
+- Whether the signature is valid or not

 This is an example of the result: